MicrosoftDocs/quantum-docs-pr/articles/user-guide/basics.md

 ### Types
 Q# is a strongly-typed language, such that careful use of types can help the compiler provide strong guarantees about Q# programs at compile time.
 In addition to built-in primitive types---both standard (`Int`, `Bool`, `String`, etc.) and quantum-specific (e.g. `Qubit` and `Result`, the type returned by `Measure`)---Q# also provides support for user defined types.
+We go into detail on the next page of this user guide: [Q# types](xref:microsoft.quantum.guide.types).

 ### Expressions
 An expression in a programming language is a combination of one or more constants, variables, operators, and functions that the programming language interprets and computes to produce another value.
 For example, `2+3` is an arithmetic and programming expression which evaluates to `5`.
-Q# has its own expressions and rules.
+Q# has its own expressions and rules, which we detail on the ["Expressions: working with types"](xref:microsoft.quantum.guide.expressions) page.

 ### Statements
   A statement is a syntactic unit of an imperative programming language that expresses some action to be carried out.